 Wildlife Biology Majors

-Read on for more information about a major in wildlife biology.
-Get details about typical classes, see what education and career paths are possible, and explore online learning options.
+A major in wildlife biology prepares you for a career studying and interacting with the natural world.
+Read on for details about typical classes, see what education and career paths are possible, and explore online learning options.
 Schools offering Biology degrees can also be found in these popular choices.